ec-coding/100Devs/README.md

     - Arrays

 ## Lessons Learned:
-- HTML
+- Sass
-    - EJS (Embedded JavaScript)
+    - Using themify to integrate toggle-friendly visual formats
-    - HBS (Handlebars)
+    - Simplifying media queries for individual elements

-- CSS
+- MySQL
-    - Bootstrap
+    - Building tables with data-restrictive properties
-    - Tailwind
+    - Connecting local databases with a cloud surface, such as Microsoft Azure